 Brachytherapy is the most common type of internal radiation therapy.
-It is used to treat some types of cancer, including breast, cervical, prostate and uterine.
-As with external beam radiation therapy, the main treating specialist for brachytherapy is a radiation oncologist.
+It is used to treat some types of cancer, including breast, cervical, prostate, uterine and vaginal.
+As with external beam radiation therapy (EBRT), the main treating specialist for brachytherapy is a radiation oncologist.
 How you have brachytherapy may vary between hospitals.
 The general process is described below, but your treatment team can give you more specific information.

 How brachytherapy works

 In brachytherapy, sealed radioactive sources are placed inside the body, close to or inside the cancer.
-The sources produce gamma rays, which have the same effect on cancer as the x-rays used in external beam radiation therapy, but act over a short distance only.
-It is a way of giving a high dose of radiation to the cancer with a very low dose to surrounding tissues and organs.
+The sources produce gamma rays, which have the same effect on cancer as the x-rays used in EBRT, but act over a short distance only.
+It is a way of giving a high dose of radiation to the cancer with only a very low dose reaching surrounding tissues and organs.

 The type of brachytherapy used depends on the type of cancer.
 It may include seeds, needles, wires, pellets or small mobile sources that move from a machine into the body through applicators (thin plastic tubes).
-Brachytherapy may be used alone or with external beam radiation therapy.
+Brachytherapy may be used alone or with EBRT.

-The radiation oncologist will explain the treatment process and tell you whether you can have treatment during a day visit (outpatient) or will need a short stay in hospital (inpatient).
-You will have tests and scans to help your team decide where to place the radioactive sources and to work out the correct dose to deliver to the cancer.
+The radiation oncologist will explain what treatment will involve and tell you whether you can have treatment during a day visit (outpatient) or will need a short stay in hospital (inpatient).
+You will have tests and scans to help your team decide where to place the radioactive sources and work out the correct dose to deliver to the cancer.
 These tests may include an ultrasound, CT scan and/or MRI scan.
 The radiation oncologist will explain possible side effects and discuss any safety precautions.
 For some cancers, imaging tests, planning and treatment may all occur in the same session.

 Depending on the type of brachytherapy you are having, you may need to have a local anaesthetic to numb the area being treated, or a general anaesthetic so you will be unconscious for the treatment.
 The radiation sources will be positioned in your body, sometimes with the help of imaging scans (such as x-ray, ultrasound and CT) and computerised machines.

-If you need to stay in hospital for treatment, take reading material and other activities to keep you occupied.
+If you need to stay in hospital for treatment, take reading material and other activities to pass the time).
 You may also be able to watch television or listen to music.
 Check with your doctor what you can take into the room, as there may be restrictions.

-You may be told you are having high-dose-rate, low-dose-rate or pulsed-dose-rate brachytherapy.
+You may be told you are having high-dose-rate or low-dose-rate brachytherapy.
+Pulsed-dose-rate brachytherapy is not used often.

-high-dose-rate (HDR) – Uses a single source that release high doses of radiation in short sessions, each lasting a number of minutes.
+high-dose-rate (HDR) – Uses a single source that releases high doses of radiation in short sessions, each lasting a number of minutes.
 The source is removed at the end of each session.

 low-dose-rate (LDR) – Uses multiple sources or seeds that release radiation over days, weeks or months.
 The sources may be temporary or permanent.